Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: Case Studies

+Fig. \ref{Fig:Simumations_X9}(d) illustrates that the voltages remain contained during all system events.
+However, saturation is never reached due to the active \emph{permanent} leakage, and the \emph{non-permanent} leakage function remains deactivated throughout the simulation, as depicted in Fig. \ref{Fig:Simumations_X9}(e).
+Moreover, the active \emph{permanent} leakage--combined with arguably some extreme load variations--prevents complete convergence to \emph{strict} proportional current sharing in steady state with high percentage deviation--up to 56\%-- given by: $\Delta_\mathrm{max}= \left[\frac{(\lambda_i-\Lambda_i I_i^\mathcal{G})}{\lambda_i}\right]_\mathrm{t}$, measured for each time-step $t$----see Fig. \ref{Fig:Simumations_X9}(f), That Said, the simulation results demonstrate the controllers robust plug-and-play capability, maintaining stability despite topological changes in the electrical network.

+\textbf{3) Stable System Configurations and Practical Proportional Current Sharing}\\ Aiming to ensure \emph{practical} proportional current sharing, the system is now simulated under arguably more realistic load variations.
+Compared to the previous simulations--where load consumption was varied between a minimum of 35\% and a maximum of 900\%--the current study limits load changes to 50\%, reflecting more realistic conditions for a low-voltage MG.
+We retain the parameter values from the previous study.
+The voltages depicted in Fig. \ref{Fig:Simumations_X9}(g) remain contained and the chosen value of the \emph{permanent} leakage effectively dominates the \emph{non-permanent} leakage function ($\rho(v)$), as illustrated in Fig. \ref{Fig:Simumations_X9}(h).
+Furthermore, Fig. \ref{Fig:Simumations_X9}(i) demonstrates that \emph{practical} proportional current sharing is consistently achieved within the allowable $\pm 5\%$ tolerance The results demonstrate that the controller consistently ensures stable and \emph{near}-optimal operations, stabilizing to an equilibrium that satisfies both control objectives, regardless of any topological changes, and thus, supports practical PnP feasibility.

-\subsection{Case Study 4: Control Performance under Communication Delays}
+\subsection{Case Study 2: Control Performance under Communication Delays}

-In the fourth case study, we simulate the case-specific DC MG under communication delays introduced in the distributed outer loop controller, while maintaining the load conditions from Case Study \ref{New_CS_3}, including the disconnection of DG1 and the transmission line outage.
-The objective is to evaluate the control performance and the controllers ability to achieve consensus under realistic, assorted communication delays.
+In this second case study, we simulate the case-specific DC MG with communication delays in the outer-loop controller--while keeping similar load conditions as in Case Study 1.3., including disconnecting DG1 and the power line outage.
+The objective is to evaluate the controllers ability to achieve consensus under realistic, assorted communication delays.
 Moreover, as suggested in \cite{TD}, such time delays can be interpreted as a proxy for communication packet losses, thereby offering insight into the systems robustness under adverse communication conditions.
-In the primary scenario--depicted in Fig. \ref{Fig_TD} (a), (b), and (d)-- DG2 communicates with its neighbors with a delay of $0.1ms$, and DG4 with a delay of $0.2ms$.
-These delays still respect the time-scale separation necessary to guarantee G.E.S., as the communication dynamics remain significantly faster than the electrical system.
-As illustrated in Fig. \ref{Fig_TD}(a) and (b), the system successfully converges to the same steady state values despite the imposed delays, confirming the robustness of the control scheme.
-Furthermore, Fig. \ref{Fig_TD}(b) highlights that the maximum deviation from optimal current sharing remains consistent with the previous case study simulated without delays--Section \ref{New_CS_3}, thereby validating the preservation of optimality within $\pm 5 \%$.
+In the primary scenario--depicted in Fig. \ref{Fig_TD} (a), (b), and (d)--DG2 communicates with a time-delay of $0.1$ms, and DG4 with a delay of $0.2$ms. These delays are selected to respect the time-scale separation necessary to guarantee G.E.S..